History of the NBN

-Of the developed world, Australia boasts the rather poor statistic of having some of the worst internet speeds in comparison to the Asia’s and Americas, as clearly seen in many broadband indexing by country.
-This is something that has been debated and discussed in the Government, and by the public, for over a decade since the internet began to become integrated into society (see our previous article for more details!)
+Of the developed world, Australia boasts the rather poor statistic of having some of the worst internet speeds.
+This is in comparison to the Asia’s and Americas, as clearly seen in many broadband indexes by country.
+This is something that has been debated and discussed in the Government, and by the public, for over a decade since the internet began to become integrated into society (see our previous article for more details).

-An issue that has faced Australia (that not many other areas of the developed world face) is that, although we are blessed with a democracy and a 1st world nation, our population to landmass is far less than most other places with higher population per square kilometre, or support from surrounding countries.
+In Australia, we are blessed with a democracy and a first world nation.
+However, our population to landmass is far less than most other places with higher population per square kilometre.
+Other countries often have support from surrounding countries.
 Australia, being a single island nation, has none of that.

-Along with a multitude of other issues surrounding the atrocious broadband speed that Australia has to offer, including using outdated copper wiring for the telephony network (of which broadband relies on) the plans for a national network across Australia was first proposed in 2003.
+There are a multitude of other issues surrounding the atrocious broadband speed that Australia has to offer.
+This includes using outdated copper wiring for the telephony network (of which broadband relies on) the plans for a national network across Australia was first proposed in 2003.

-In 2005, Telstra decided to do their own upgrades to their system, however, it was put on hold due to the ACCC (Australian Competition and Consumer Commission) not allowing an exemption for third party access to the networks.
+In 2005, Telstra decided to do their own upgrades to their system.
+However, it was put on hold by the ACCC (Australian Competition and Consumer Commission).
+The ACCC did not allow an exemption for third party access to the networks.

 Since then, the NBN, or national broadband network, has been a subject of much political debate.
 Both major parties have promised to bring it to the country, yet it wasn’t until 2010 that the bill was passed through the senate.

 What does the NBN mean for Webtron?
-It means that more customers can access the internet in areas that were once thought to be ‘black zones’ or ‘dead zones’ – where there was little to no mobile or internet connectivity.
+It means that more customers can access the internet in areas that were once thought to be ‘black zones’ or ‘dead zones.’
+Dead zones are areas typically known to have little to no mobile or internet connectivity.
 It also means increased speed and more opportunity for rich interactive online engagement such as video and applications running from websites.